hyperledger/besu-docs/docs/HowTo/Configure/Consensus-Protocols/IBFT.md

 * 32 bytes of vanity data.
 * A list of initial validator addresses (at least one initial validator is required).
 * Any validator votes.
-There is no vote in the genesis block.
+No vote is included in the genesis block.
 * The round the block was created on.
 The round in the genesis block is 0.
 * A list of seals of the validators (signed block hashes).
-There are no seals in the genesis block.
+No seals are included in the genesis block.

 In the genesis block, the important information in the extra data is the list of initial validators.
 All other details have empty values.